 Several studies have shown that restrictive dieting ultimately leads to weight gain, not weight loss.
 But studies have also shown that self-esteem can predict dieting outcomes.

-You are eating “bad” foods, so you are a bad or weak or unworthy person.
+You are eating “bad” foods, so you must be a bad or weak or unworthy person.
 This can perpetuate a cycle of emotional eating that adds excess weight, reduces self-esteem and is tough to end.

 - Don’t subtract from your eating — add to it.
 “Restriction has the opposite effect we want it to have, so if we focus on adding foods that make us feel good — vegetables and fruits that help digestion, whole grains and proteins that keep us fuller, longer — then we are not so obsessed with what we are not eating,” Dr. Heinberg says.
 “Restriction also leads us to feel overly hungry later and lose self-control.
-Don’t restrict as a way of making up for less than ideal eating.
+Don’t restrict as a way of making up for less-than-ideal eating.
 It will just set the stage for a future binge.”

 Ultimately, what works for weight loss in the long-term is small, incremental changes to your overall eating patterns.
-The less you focus on restricting and categorizing foods and the more you focus on creating healthy behaviors around food and exercise, the healthier your body — and mind — will be.
+And the less you focus on restricting and categorizing foods and the more you focus on creating healthy behaviors around food and exercise, the healthier your body — and mind — will be.